rtaylor02/javarchitect/_posts/2026-05-14-microservice-comm-styles-n-patterns.md

 ![An endpoint that only exposes what consumers need](../assets/images/posts/microservice_comm_styles_n_patterns/minimal_exposure.png)

 ## Schema-First Design (or Contract-First Design)
-Schema-first design provides consumers of your microservices with explicit schemas.
-It opens communication with your customers in understanding what they need.
+Schema-first design provides consumers of your microservices with **explicit schemas**.
+It opens communication with your customers in ***understanding what they need***.

 Common use cases:
 - GraphQL APIs: Using SDL (Schema Definition Language) to define types.